M. Night Shyamalan: Film

 In July 2008, it was announced that Shyamalan had partnered with Media Rights Capital to form a production company called Night Chronicles.
 Shyamalan would produce, but not direct, one film a year for three years.
 The first of the three films was Devil, a supernatural thriller directed by siblings John and Drew Dowdle.
 The script was written by Brian Nelson, based on an original idea from Shyamalan.
 The movie was about a group of people stuck in an elevator with the devil, and starred Chris Messina.
 The film was not previewed by critics before its release.

+In 2010, he directed The Last Airbender, based on the first season of the Nickelodeon TV series Avatar: The Last Airbender.
+It was widely panned with the criticism aimed at its casting of white actors in Asian inspired roles, yet was a financial success, grossing $319 million from a budget of $150 million.
+It is considered to be one of the worst films of all time.

-In 2013, Shyamalan directed the film After Earth, based on a script by Gary Whitta and starring Will Smith and Jaden Smith.
-It was received poorly by critics, and was financially unsuccessful.
+In 2013, Shyamalan directed the film After Earth, based on a script by Gary Whitta and starring Will Smith and his son, Jaden.
+It was received poorly by critics, but was financially successful, making nearly $244 million against a budget of $130 million.
 Shyamalan later described his thinking in 2013 as full of doubts, introspection and questioning.

 Shyamalan announced in January 2014 that he would be working again with Bruce Willis on a film titled Labor of Love.
 As of March 2022, and the retirement of Willis, this film had yet to be produced.

-Shyamalan's reputation was poor and most Hollywood studios passed on his self-funded, low-budget horror-comedy The Visit, featuring a brother and sister who are sent to their grandparents’ remote Pennsylvania farm for a weeklong trip.
+Shyamalan's reputation was poor and most Hollywood studios passed on his self-funded, low-budget horror-comedy The Visit, featuring a brother and sister who are sent to their grandparents' remote Pennsylvania farm for a weeklong visit.
 After revising the film, which Shyamalan had shot in secret, Universal picked up rights to The Visit.
 The movie went on to gross $98 million worldwide on a budget of $5 million – the fifth-highest grossing thriller film of the year.
 Universal released the movie on September 11, 2015.

 In 2017, Shyamalan released the movie Split.
 It was both critically and financially successful and grossed $279 million from a budget of $9 million.

 In 2019, he released Glass as the final installment in his 19-year trilogy inclusive of previous films Unbreakable and Split.
 The movie grossed over $247 million worldwide.